Azure/Enterprise-Scale/docs/Deploy/enable-subscription-creation.md

 Before getting started with this guide ensure that AzOps has been setup and configured for the target environment.
 Documentation for [GitHub](setup-github.md) and [Azure DevOps](setup-azuredevops.md) provides more details.
 Later in this guide the Service Principal created for AzOps will be used to create landing zones (subscription).

-For the Service Principal permissions to create subscriptions, access to and enrollment account that has a billing id associated is required.
+For the Service Principal permissions to create subscriptions, access to an enrollment account that has a billing id associated is required.

 >Note: When using this Service Principal the subscription will be created under specified billing scope of enrollment account.
 Multiple enrollment account permissions can granted to a Service Principal.
 The billing scope will be specified in the template further down in this guide.